 He is most likely doing nothing more than having a smoke as he exercises his right to wear climate-adverse clothes.
 But my Chicken Little-ish mind has already run ahead, careening into unreality.
-These are panic-built times.
-The slightest wisp of a tragic headline makes my heart stumble over itself in dread.
+These times are threaded with panic.
+The slightest snatch of headline makes my heart stumble over itself in dread.

 It irks me that even here, in the heart of nature—a place that I have always found peace—I feel afraid.
 I’m fed up with this fear.
-I want the desert sun to draw it out, burn it to chaff and spirit it off on the wind.
+I want the desert sun to draw it out, burn it to chaff, spirit it off on the wind.

-We drive until Joshua Tree peters out and we find ourselves bumping along the moonscape of the Mojave Desert.
+We drive until Joshua Tree peters out and we are bumping along the moonscape of the Mojave Desert.

 When we drop into the Imperial Valley we are met by a dozen aptly-named washes—Smoke Tree Wash, Fried Liver Wash, Sy Wash, Fink Wash, Wister Wash, Sand Wash, Salt Wash, Gravel Wash, Bug Wash, Cat Tail Wash, Marshy Wash, Deep Wash.

-Lining the valley are vineyards bookended by colorful crops—oranges and lemons, the ivory lace of budding almond trees, fields of red and green peppers, olives.
+The vineyards lining the valley are bookended by colorful crops—groves of oranges and lemons, the ivory lace of almond trees, fields of red and green peppers.

-We pull off by the side of the road and I step into a grove of giant date trees.
-The scent of fresh earth wafts from their trunks like a wave of memory and my senses tunnel into the past—spring days in my Vashon Island garden, the sweet soil after a Midwestern rainstorm, Death Valley in August, when the tiniest wisp of wind is reason to rejoice.
+We pull off by the side of the road and I step beneath a giant date tree.
+The scent of fresh earth wafts from its trunl like a wave of memory and my senses tunnel into the past—spring days in my Vashon Island garden, the sweet soil after a Midwestern rainstorm, Death Valley in August, when the tiniest wisp of wind is reason to rejoice.

 The Salton Sea is a giant lake that was accidentally created in 1905 when irrigation canals were dug between the Colorado River and the Imperial valley.
 The waters flowed in steadily for two years, finally creating the modern sea.